usnistgov/BF/content/en/Info/BF Classes/_DAT/NRS.md

 	<td>Wrong Generic Type fault/error – A generic object is instantiated via wrong type argument.</td>
 	</tr>
 	<tr>
-			<td>   Downcasted Pointer </td>
+			<td>   Downcast Pointer </td>
-	<td>Downcasted Pointer fault/error – A pointer is cast to a subtype (base to subclass or subclass to subclass) that is incompatible with its object's data type.
+	<td>Downcast Pointer fault/error – A pointer is cast to a subtype (base to subclass or subclass to subclass) that is incompatible with its object's data type.
 The object may invoke an overridden function is of a wrong subtype.</td>
 	</tr>
 	<tr>
 			<td>   Wrong Argument Type </td>